The F Word (2013 film): Critical response

-The Guardian initially scored the film two out of five stars, saying it was "really hard to finish" and "liable to leave you queasy" but a later review by a different reviewer scored the film four out of five stars describing it as a "light, delightful movie".
-Katherine Monk of Postmedia News reported that "It's a competent genre piece, but it's still a bland burger of a movie." and adding it is a movie that audiences have "...seen a hundred times before.".
+The Guardian initially scored the film two out of five stars, saying it was "really hard to finish" and "liable to leave you queasy" but a later review by a different reviewer scored the film four out of five stars, calling it a "light, delightful movie".
+Katherine Monk of Postmedia News reported that "It's a competent genre piece, but it's still a bland burger of a movie." and adding it is a movie that audiences have "...seen a hundred times before."
 Eric Kohn of IndieWire wrote, "The movie primarily frustrates by doing nothing fresh.
 Careening toward an overly neat and tender resolution, "The F Word" lacks the gall to let its uncoordinated characters wind up victims of their situation".
 Peter Travers of Rolling Stone remarked that "What If doesn't break new ground.
 But it has charm to spare, and Radcliffe and Kazan are irresistible.
 No ifs about it", giving it an overall positive review.

-The film has been criticized for having an entirely caucasian cast, despite being set in Toronto, with people of colour making up nearly half of Toronto's population.
-Alexandra Heeney of The Seventh Row writes "there's something very wrong with the fact that the entire cast is white".
-Criticism has also been leveled at the film for its repetitive attempts at humor through ableism.
-Kathryn Bromwich, writing in The Guardian, said: 'I recently had to switch off a seemingly inoffensive mid-2010s romcom (which has been described as a "light, delightful movie" with a "hip indie twist") after its fourth joke at the expense of disabled people in under an hour.'
+The film has been criticized for its repetitive attempts at humor through ableism.
+Kathryn Bromwich, writing for The Guardian, remarked: 'I recently had to switch off a seemingly inoffensive mid-2010s romcom (which has been described as a "light, delightful movie" with a "hip indie twist") after its fourth joke at the expense of disabled people in under an hour.'

+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.